infonl/dimpact-zaakafhandelcomponent/docs/solution-architecture/README.md

 - [SmartDocuments Integration](smartDocumentsIntegration.md) - The integration of ZAC with SmartDocuments.
 - [Solr Architecture](solrArchitecture.md) - The architecture of the Solr search engine in ZAC.
 - [Access Control Policies](accessControlPolicies.md) - The [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) access control policies used by ZAC.
+- [Observability Architecture](observabilityArchitecture.md) - The observability setup used for the ZAC environment.

 ## Main characteristics